-Public agencies, private firms, and non-profit organizations facing complex land use and redevelopment project issues can get expert and objective advice from ULI members with the help of TAPs—Technical Assistance Panels and Advisory Service Panels.
+Public agencies, private firms, and non-profit organizations facing complex land use and redevelopment project issues can get expert and objective advice from local ULI members with the help of the Impact Committee.
+This can be through Strategic Councils, Public Sector Workshops, Working Groups and other ULI Advisory Services such as Technical Assistance Panels (TAPs) or national Advisory Service Panels.

 Objective of ULI‘s Technical Assistance Panels (TAPs)